Sandy Bay, Saskatchewan

 Sandy Bay is a northern village in the boreal forest of northern Saskatchewan, Canada.
-It is located on the Churchill River about 70 km north of the community of Pelican Narrows and 190 km northwest of Creighton and Flin Flon via Highway 135 and the Hanson Lake Road.
+It is situated on the shore of Wasawakasik Lake — which is a lake along the course of the Churchill River — about 70 km north of the community of Pelican Narrows and 91 km northwest of Creighton and Flin Flon.
 The community consists of two parts the Northern Village of Sandy Bay and the Wapaskokimaw 202 reserve of the Peter Ballantyne Cree Nation.
+Access is via Highway 135 and the Hanson Lake Road.

 The community has a health clinic, community resource centre, pre-school, K-12 school, and a day-care.
 Sandy Bay has a population of about 1,200, of whom about one quarter are members of the Peter Ballantyne Cree Nation.

 History

-Sandy Bay grew around the hydroelectric power station built in the late 1920s to supply power for the smelters and mines in Flin Flon, Manitoba.
-It was initially situated further downstream on the Churchill River, but the residents were encouraged to relocate near the proposed site of the Island Falls Generating Station to provide a source of labour for its construction.
-The community then grew as the Island Falls Generating Station altered traditional lifestyles.
+Sandy Bay grew around the hydroelectric power station that was built in the late 1920s to supply power for the smelters and mines in Flin Flon, Manitoba.
+The community was initially situated further downstream along the Churchill River, but the residents were encouraged to relocate near the proposed site of the Island Falls Hydroelectric Station to provide a source of labour for its construction.
+The community then grew as the generating station altered traditional lifestyles.
 In 1965 Sandy Bay became a Local Community Authority.
-In 1966 the Island Falls Generating Station switched to an automatic system and the majority of jobs were lost.
+In 1966 the Island Falls Hydroelectric Station switched to an automatic system and the majority of jobs were lost.
 An all-weather road was built into the community in 1967 and other services followed.
 In the 1980s Sandy Bay was designated as a northern village.

 The dam is presently operated by SaskPower and is now totally automated.
 Tourism is now the major industry in the area.
-There is a local store in the community, but other supplies and groceries can be purchased in Flin Flon, Manitoba, two hours away on gravel and paved highways.
+There is a local store in the community, but other supplies and groceries can be purchased in Flin Flon, two hours by highway.